AlexanderOnTest/NetCoreWebDriverFactory/README.md

 IWebDriver driver = new FirefoxDriver();
 ```

 When attempting the same from a .NET Core project however, the call fails to locate the WebDriver binary for most browsers.
-(All except the most recent versions of Safari and Microsoft Edge)
+(All except recent versions of Safari on MacOS)
 The required call becomes
 ```
 IWebDriver driver = new FirefoxDriver(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location);